wrana-lab/SPARseq/README.md

 # SPARseq
-This is the code for the Wrana Lab's SPARseq analysis pipeline.
+This is the code for the Wrana Lab's SPARseq analysis pipeline (V0).
 Originally designed and written by Seda Barutcu [https://github.com/seda-barutcu/MultiplexedPCR-DeepSequence-Analysis], upgraded and streamlined by Kathleen-Rose Zakoor, and maintained and updated by Lauren Caldwell.

 Requirements: